Wells Fargo Business Loans Review: Pros, Cons, & How to Apply

 The Business line of credit ranges between $10,000 and $100,000 in revolving credit.
 Interest rates start as low as the Prime rate plus 1.75%.
 There is an annual fee of $95 for business lines up to $25,000 and $175 for lines over $25,000.

 The Small Business Advantage® has a smaller credit limit, ranging from $5,000 to $50,000.
 Rates start at the prime rate plus 4.75%.
 There is no annual fee.
-This product is available to businesses younger than two years and has a term of five years.
+This product is available to businesses younger than two years old and has a five-year term.

 Secured Business Lines of Credit

-The Wells Fargo Prime Line of Credit is available for businesses that average $2 million to $5 million in sales.
-Credit limits range from $100,000 to $500,000.
-The interest rates range from prime plus 0%-5%.
+The Wells Fargo Prime Line of Credit is available for businesses with average sales of $2 million to $5 million.
+Credit limits range from $100,000 to $500,000, and interest rates range from prime plus 0% to 5%.

 Prime lines of credit are secured with business assets as collateral.
 Assets include inventory, accounts receivable, equipment, and more.
 Wells Fargo retains the right to use a UCC blanket lien on business assets.